satyapalsinh10/Indoor_Mapping_and_Navigation/README.md

 1. Download some 3D assets using our python data download utility:
    - Download (testing) 3D scenes
        ```bash
       python -m habitat_sim.utils.datasets_download --uids habitat_test_scenes --data-path /path/to/data/
         ```

+      **Note:**
+       - The supported data file format is `.glb` to improt the envieonment in the habitat-simulator.
-      Note that these testing scenes do not provide semantic annotations.
+       - These testing scenes do not provide semantic annotations.
-      If you would like to test the semantic sensors via `example.py`, use the data from the Matterport3D dataset (see [Datasets](DATASETS.md)).
+       - If you would like to test the semantic sensors via `example.py`, use the data from the Matterport3D dataset (see [Datasets](DATASETS.md)).

 1. **Interactive testing**: Use the interactive viewer included with Habitat-Sim in python: